harlyman/rather-challenge/README.md

 As a particularity in the entripoint, the IP of the database is configured in case it is not a docker service and requires access from the container to the host

+In addition, documentation is implemented with swagger which is deployed in the /api-docs endpoint.

+This can be hidden by simply changing the value of the SWAGGER_DOCS environment variable.

 The configuration only requires specifying the values of the environment variables detailed in the .env-local file, the same when executing the script

 ```bash